 Beach Activities in Argyll: Top Essentials to Bring

-While you may have had your heart set on one of the Spanish coasts, the white sands and blue waters of Thailand, or surf in Hawaii, current travel restrictions mean that 2021 probably isn’t the year for that.
-However, for anyone planning a staycation in the UK that needn’t mean missing out on paradise beaches.
+Anyone planning a staycation in the UK that needn’t miss out on paradise beaches.
 Just head to Scotland!
 The West Coast has some of the most beautiful beaches in the world - and you don’t even need to take a flight to get here.